What is a Vector Database and How Does It Work?

 So, first things first, what is a vector database?
 Before we explore the details of vector databases, let me give you a quick answer to this question and some key facts about them.

-- A vector database is a new database system that stores, indexes, and searches unstructured data through vector embeddings for fast semantic information retrieval and vector similarity search.
+A vector database is a new database system that stores, indexes, and searches through high dimensional vector embeddings for fast semantic information retrieval and vector semantic search.

-- Besides specialized vector databases, many traditional relational databases add a vector plugin capable of performing small-scale vector searches.
-Such databases include Elasticsearch, MongoDB, and Pgvector.
+Besides specialized vector databases, many traditional relational databases add a vector plugin capable of performing small-scale vector searches.
+Such databases include Cassandra, MongoDB, and Pgvector.

 To compare different vector databases, refer to this vector database comparison page.